luminovang/documentation/boot/public.md

 ## Introduction

-The `index.php` file serves as the front controller for a Luminova application.
-It initializes the framework, sets up routing contexts, and handles incoming requests.
-This documentation provides an overview of the file's purpose and various ways it can be configured.
+This documentation outlines the purpose of the `index.php` file and its key responsibilities in the Luminova framework.

+In the Luminova framework, the `index.php` file serves as the main entry point for handling incoming HTTP and CLI requests.
+It is responsible for autoloading and initializing framework modules, setting up routing prefixes, and directing requests to the appropriate controllers.
+The `index.php` file is located in the `public` directory of your Luminova project, and its location and name cannot be changed or moved to another directory.

 ***

-### Overview
+### Responsibilities

-The `index.php` file is responsible for:

-1. Bootstrapping the Luminova framework.
+1. **Bootstrapping the Framework**: Initializes core components and loads necessary modules.
-2. Ensuring the script runs in the correct directory.
+2. **Ensuring Correct Directory Context**: Verifies that the application runs from the correct directory.
-3. Defining routing contexts.
-4. Running the application.
+3. **Defining Routing Prefixes**: Sets up routing prefixes to manage request paths effectively.
+4. **Running the Application**: Executes the application by dispatching requests to the proper controllers.

 ***

-## Implementations
+## Customizations

 Below are several examples of how `index.php` might be configured.